Forbes Field: Playing field evolution

 Even at this long distance from home plate, the fence stood 12 ft in height in left and center fields, with the new right field wall reduced to 9.5 ft following the 1925 construction (later topped by the screen).
 The backstop was set at 110 ft behind home plate, larger than the average of 60 ft in most stadiums of the time.
 Additional seating eventually cut down the plate-to-screen distance to a still larger-than-average 75 ft.

 With such a large outfield space, triples and inside-the-park home runs were common.
 The Pirates hit a record eight triples in a single game, on May 30, 1925.
 Conversely, the stadium was one of the most difficult to hit over-the-fence home runs.
 The closeness of the right field line from 1925 onward was the only area that compromised Dreyfuss' original design concept.
 Even at that, the right field wall angled sharply out to 375 ft, a typical distance for a major league power alley.
-The final three home runs of Babe Ruth's career were hit in Forbes Field on May 25, 1935; the third of these cleared the 89 ft right field roof and was considered the longest home run in the park's history.
+Babe Ruth hit the final three home runs of his career in Forbes Field on May 25, 1935; the third of these cleared the 89 ft right field roof and was considered the longest home run in the park's history.